-Shrikhand is a sweet dish made using hung curd and powdered sugar.
+Shrikhand is a sweet dish made using hung curd and powdered sugar and is usually served with puri.
 It is basically an assortment of silky smooth curd, a hint of flavouring and crunch of dry fruits.
-It is a delight to eat and a breeze to make.
+Shrikhand Puri is a delight to eat and a breeze to make.
 So let’s waste no time and see how to make Shrikhand recipe.

 What is Shrikhand?